 Can I Get a $1 Million Conventional Loan?

 With the rapid rise of home prices over the past few years, more buyers than ever are seeking out mortgages of $1 million or higher.
-Many opt for jumbo loans, but getting a Fannie Mae- or Freddie Mac-backed conventional loan greater than $1,000,000 is possible in many areas of the country.
+Many opt for jumbo loans, but getting a Fannie Mae- or Freddie Mac-backed conventional loan greater than $1,000,000 is possible in many areas of the country, 115 areas to be exact.

 Here’s how to get a $1 million conventional loan.